 Some examples of approaches you could use to help the groups to think about their present understanding of the situation:

-Some of the more timid students may struggle.
-Teachers using CUPs report this occurs much less than they expected, probably due to the students supporting the ideas of their group, and not having direct ownership of the ideas.
-However, it is important to encourage an atmosphere of trust where all initial contributions are considered equally important and respected.
-The teacher needs to lead by example here.
+Some of the more timid students will.
+Teachers using CUPs report this occurs much less than they expected, probably because the procedure requires explaining the ideas held by the group rather than their own personal views.
+Also, it is important to encourage an atmosphere of trust where all initial contributions are considered equally important and respected.
+You, the teacher, needs to lead by example here.

 It is essential that students have time alone to really consider their understanding of the situation presented so that they can formulate a personal view which can then be presented and tested by argument in the subsequent group discussion.

 While CUPs employ valuable learning procedures that you probably use on other occasions, it is envisaged that CUPs would be used only occasionally, as they may take 40 to 60 minutes to successfully implement.
 However, teachers using CUPs tend to report that the time is well spent as the students are often highly engaged and frequently achieve greater understanding of the concepts.
-The vast majority of students find a well managed CUPs exercise challenging, rewarding and most enjoyable.
+The vast majority of students find a well managed CUP exercise challenging, rewarding and most enjoyable.

 Research suggests that three is the optimum size for effective, engaged small-group discussion.
 Where the class size is not a multiple of three, four is preferable to two.
-Researchers also found that involvement increases when the group is of mixed ability and for female students to form a triplet or for a triplet to have at least two female students present.
+Researchers also found that involvement increases when the group is of mixed ability, and that female students' engagement is greater if there is at least another female in the triplet.Top of page